 This basic video was shot in one take with my phone in the woods, and several consulting clients reached out to me after seeing it:

-There are lots of great tutorials about production, but I’m just going to give you what has worked for me in my road to over one million views through over 200 videos on my channel.
+There are lots of great tutorials about production, but I’m just going to give you what has worked for me in my road to almost two million views through over 400 free/public Youtube videos on my channel.

 DIY Approach – Stand against either a neutral or interesting/attractive backdrop in a quiet room, ensure the light is facing towards you, dress appropriately, and record.